jbroll/ndarray/README.md

 =======
 Multidimensional arrays for JavaScript.

+This is a fork which removes the refernece to node buffer types.
+This makes inclusion of this code in the browser via browserify rather smaller.

 Introduction
 ============
 `ndarrays` provide higher dimensional views of 1D arrays.
 For example, here is how you can turn a length 4 typed array into an nd-array: